 - All Inclusive Nature – People on different budgets or stages in life are all equal once you are onboard – it is all included and prepaid – even gratuities.
 There is no worry about offering to buy drinks for each other and who’s round it is.

 - Small Ship – Now more than ever small ships are coming into a higher demand.
 But they have always worked so well with groups – you leave your cabin to head up on deck and easily bump into someone you know.
 With only 332 guests onboard you quickly got to know not only our group, but staff and other guests.

 - Social Element – While there were 14 of us onboard in our little group, everyone tended to meet different passengers and the social network grew – as did the fun and laughs.

 - Dining – Onboard dining is easy to arrange and once again, all included so there are no worries about different budgets from different people – you just picked your restaurant, who was dining together and enjoy – no surcharges, no hassles.

 - Night Life – French Polynesia is a destination that is quiet in the evenings.
 Resort typically don’t tend to have much night life and entertainment.
-But the Paul Gauguin is different – so when you are in a group like this the options for a bit of evening entertainment were welcomed and enjoyed.
+But the Paul Gauguin is different.
+When you are in a group like this the options for a bit of evening entertainment were welcomed and very much enjoyed.

 Of course when you combine the above elements with all the other great features of Paul Gauguin, a fun group of travellers, the warm friendly service of the onboard staff, gourmet dining and the best setting in the world – how can you not have the perfect recipe a small group trip?

-As we move into 2021 with light starting to shine at the end of the tunnel and slowly come out of this pandemic – think about who is special in your life and how your memories together can mean more than anything else in this world.
+As we move into 2021 with light starting to shine at the end of the tunnel, we are slowly come out of this pandemic.
+Think about who is special in your life and how your memories together can mean more than anything else in this world.
 Perhaps it is time to take a plunge in organizing a group onboard the Paul Gauguin in paradise.
 I can assure you for our group of 14 it is something we will all never forget.